rmannibucau/landslide-maven-plugin/README.md

     * use args as parameter instead of relying on sys.argv
     * this file needs to be synchronized with main.py when upgrading landslide
 * runner.py the wrapper called from java

+# Common usage

+To invoke the plugin just invoke:

+    mvn landslide:landslide

+And in write mode it is quite easy to use:

+    mvn landslide:landslide -Dlandslide.watch=1

+It will poll the sources to auto-update the destination.